sandhawke/open-namespace-process/README.md

 ## The "namespace database"

-There will be a master "database" maintained as one or more files the w3c/activitystreams repo.
+There will be a master "database" maintained as one or more files in the w3c/activitystreams repo.
 This database will enumerate all the terms in the namespace, and for each term it will state:

  - a stability level, one of "unstable", "testing", "stable", or "archaic", defined below
  - various RDF schema information about the term (domain, range, etc)
  - zero of more people who serve as editor (including relevant contact info, especially github username)
- - a specification fragment (in HTML) which describes and defines the term, possibly including examples and references
+ - a specification fragment (in safe HTML or markdown) which describes and defines the term, possibly including examples and references
  - pointers to a test suite and/or validator for this term
  - pointers to systems which use or intend to use this term (possible